soedinglab/transannot/README.md

 ## Workflow dependencies

 - Plass - should be installed separately, see [corresponding repository](https://github.com/soedinglab/plass).
 To perform *de novo* assembly, it is required to install Plass to the current working directory.
+Standard usage is running on the results of a nucleotide assembler such as `Trinity`.
+PLASS requires read lengths of at least 100 nt, so for shorter reads, a nucleotide assembler has to be used.

+- Genome assembly is a dynamic field, so the software is being continously updated.
+That is why no external assemblers (e.g Trinity) are included in the TransAnnot release package.
+One can install them separately on demand.

 ## Before starting